asadour/AudioVisualAutoDescriptor/README.md

 # and place it inside the project (pytorch file: conceptual_weights.pt)
 # 3) As well as install openpyxl by using command:  pip install openpyxl

+## !ATTENTION! ##

+* Default value for readFromDataset variable (in main.py) is -1 or any negative integer number.
+* Default value for numOfPerGroup variable (in main.py) is 500.

 Used python 3.10